masc-ucsc/docs/docs/pyrope/05b-statements.md

 constrained-random or directed-test generator, a CI matrix).
 The test declares *what* it needs; the runner decides *how* the value is produced.

-Runtime parameters are debug-only simulation values (they drive the DUT, `poke`/`step`, or feed a `cpp` model); they never reach synthesizable logic.
+Runtime parameters are debug-only simulation values (they drive the DUT's inputs, size a `tick`/`step`, or feed a `cpp` model); they never reach synthesizable logic.
 A value that must size hardware is a `comptime` parameter and belongs in the `[...]` slot (planned; see [Implementation status](15-tbd.md)), not in `(...)`.